News for 2021

 March 22, 2021The unfortunate increase in violent incidents against our Asian, Asian American, and Asian Pacific Islander citizens has been alarming.
 The level of cruelty demonstrated is heartbreaking and should give each of us pause to reflect upon who we are as a community.

 March 17, 2021Winston-Salem State University’s Strategic Planning Committee (SPC) kicked off their planning process on Feb.
-26. Their goal is to develop a realistic and measurable Strategic Plan 2021-26 that is in place by September.
+26.

 March 08, 2021